More than Money (Part 1)

 Retirement is defined in many different ways; some call it phase two or their second act, some call it re-discovery, for others it’s the golden years.
 However, you define retirement, there is one thing in retirement that everyone is striving for, financial peace and security to live the lifestyle they want.
 It’s not being tied to a job, even if working is still part of the plan, but it’s the freedom to do what you want when you want.

-Financial security, financial peace is part of the life’s balance wheel, but equally important are your passions, pursuing that which is meaningful and significate to you, making an impact.
+Financial security, financial peace is part of life’s balance wheel, but equally important are your passions, pursuing that which is meaningful and significate to you, making an impact.

 The first challenge is transitioning not just where your paycheck is coming from, but what your next step.
 Life reimagined is a great book that AARP used to help us think about the new retirement – life reimagined.

 The book features six guideposts that can help you find your way on your individual journey.
-Don’t think of these as steps to be taken in rigid, chronological order but as practices to guide your way.

 The first step is to Reflect.
 This is a call to pause before you start the journey and then at various steps along the way, understanding that change and choice occur from the inside out.